ENCCS/intermediate-mpi/content/communicators-groups.rst

 .. questions::

-   - How can we write scalable and safe parallel libraries?
+   - How can we write extensible and safe parallel libraries?

 .. objectives::